 What Conditions Cause Root Rot?

 The above ground symptoms of root decay show up only after the disease is fairly advanced.
 Plants appear weak and diseased since the condition makes the plant unable to get water or nutrients from its roots.

-In many cases branches dieback and these issues get worse as time goes on until it dies.
+In many cases of root rot, branches dieback and these issues get worse as time goes on until it dies.
 The color from the foliage of a conifer can fade from it being green but dull to gray and then brown.

 Looking below-ground by checking the roots for Phytophthora root rot.
 Check the stem base and collar of the plant to see if the root system is poor.
 The roots of a plant helping with feeding will start to rot away.

-How Can You Control It?
+How Can You Control Root Rot?

 Are Any Natural Remedies Available?

 If you’re buying plants from someone else, check them carefully before putting them into your garden.
 Look for any symptoms as it can strike quickly and cause you a lot of issues trying to keep plants in shape.
-Do not use any plants that find themselves frequently overwatered until you know they are clear of this issue.
+Do not use any plants that find themselves frequently over-watered until you know they are clear of this issue.

 Why Does The Root Rot Problem Stick Around?

 One day everything seems fine and then the next day you see one area of your garden has Phytophthora, you’re hoping it does spread elsewhere.
-In this instance, you need to get everything out of that area, soil included before it spreads further.
+In this instance, you need to get everything out of that area, soil included, before it spreads further.

 The spores can travel from the air to water, or from one puddle to another depending on where it originates.
 That’s why it’s best to just never let your garden get too drenched and know what to do if it ends up having this issue.